lrverdon/Shallow-Machine-Learning-for-Archaeological-Geophysics/README.md

    ```
    An internet browser will open, from which you can select the Jupyter notebook `ML_for_Arch_Geophys.ipynb`.
 4. Follow the instructions in the notebook.
+## Documentation
+Please see the instructions and documentation in the Jupyter notebook.
+You can also follow the [Tutorial](https://github.com/lrverdon/Shallow-Machine-Learning-for-Archaeological-Geophysics/wiki/Tutorial) to work through the workflow using test data.